When you have information in a spreadsheet that you want to use in a document or a slideshow, then you might just copy and paste it as is.

-But you may find that data you copy and paste from Excel 2013 to another program is difficult to deal with, due to the formatting restrictions of the target document or presentation.
+But you may find that data you copy and paste from Excel 2013 to another program is difficult to deal with due to the formatting restrictions of the target document or presentation.

 The steps in this article will show you how to make a selection in Excel 2013, then copy that selection as a picture.
 You can then paste that copied picture into another program, such as Powerpoint or Word.

-- Open your spreadsheet in Microsoft Excel 2013.
+Step 1: Open your spreadsheet in Microsoft Excel 2013.

-- Use your mouse to select all of the cells that you want to include in the copy.
+Step 2: Use your mouse to select all of the cells that you want to include in the copy.

-- Click the Home tab at the top of the window.
+Step 3: Click the Home tab at the top of the window.

-- Click the arrow to the right of Copy in the Clipboard section of the ribbon, then click the Copy as Picture option.
+Step 4: Click the arrow to the right of Copy in the Clipboard section of the ribbon, then click the Copy as Picture option.

-- Specify whether you wish to copy the selection as it appears on your screen, or as it would appear when printed, choose a picture format, then click the OK button.
+Step 5: Specify whether you wish to copy the selection as it appears on your screen, or as it would appear when printed, choose a picture format, then click the OK button.

-- Navigate to the program in which you wish to paste the copied picture, then press Ctrl + V on your keyboard to paste the image.
+Step 6: Navigate to the program in which you wish to paste the copied picture, then press Ctrl + V on your keyboard to paste the image.